yegor256/datum/md/policy.md

 command, for example: `assign DEV yegor256 $50`.
 To change the hourly rate of a person just assign the same role with a different rate, or `0` in order to make them work for free.
+A project may not have more than two ARCs or POs.

 <a name="17" href="#17">§17</a>.
 "Connect GitHub."